 How to See What Another User Engages With

-Let’s get the bad news out of the way first.
-Since a 2024 privacy update on X, you can no longer see the list of users who liked someone else’s tweet.
+Since the 2024 privacy update on X, you can no longer see the list of users who liked someone else’s tweet.
 That direct window is closed.

-But that doesn’t mean you’re flying blind.
-While you can’t see the like itself, you can still piece together a user’s interests by looking at their other public interactions.
-It’s less about a direct view and more about becoming a digital detective, mapping out their engagement footprint.
+You can still piece together a user’s interests by looking at their other public interactions: replies, reposts, and quotes.
+It is less about direct like data and more about mapping out their engagement footprint through what remains public.

 This kind of intelligence work is incredibly valuable.
 After all, with a median engagement rate across all industries sitting at a tiny 0.046%, every public interaction - a like, reply, or repost - is a significant signal of interest.
 If you want to dive deeper into how data access has evolved on the platform, you can read these insights on historical Twitter data.